The Jacobian of a graph and graph automorphisms: Graphs and graph coverings

 We have seen that each Cayley graph is a regular cover over a one-vertex graph, possibly with semiedges.
 It is natural to ask what is the class of graphs regularly covering one-vertex graphs.
 To answer the question one has to generalise the definition of a Cayley graph as follows.
-A \emph{Cayley multigraph} based on a group $G$, $Cay(G,M)=(D;\sim,\lambda)$, is given by a multiset $M=M^{-1}$ of non-trivial elements of $G$, where $D=G\times M$, $\lambda(g,x)=(gx,x^{-1})$, and $(g,x)\sim (h,y)$ if and only if $g=h$.
+A \emph{Cayley multigraph} arising from a group $G$, $Cay(G,M)=(D;\sim,\lambda)$, is given by a multiset $M=M^{-1}$ of non-trivial elements of $G$, where $D=G\times M$, $\lambda(g,x)=(gx,x^{-1})$, and $(g,x)\sim (h,y)$ if and only if $g=h$.
 In particular, there are no loops and no semiedges in $Cay(G,M)$; however there may be parallel edges corresponding to the elements of $M$ of multiplicity greater than one.

 The following lemma can be understood as a natural generalisation of the famous Sabidussi theorem~\cite{sabidussi}. \begin{lemma} Let $X$ be a graph without loops and semiedges.
-Then $X$ regularly covers a one-vertex graph with the group of covering transformations $G$ if and only if $X$ is a Cayley multigraph based on $G$. \end{lemma}
+Then $X$ regularly covers a one-vertex graph with the group of covering transformations $G$ if and only if $X$ is a Cayley multigraph arising from $G$. \end{lemma}

 The construction of a Cayley graph as a regular cover over a one-vertex graph is generalised as follows.
 Let $Y=(D;\sim,\lambda)$ be a connected graph and $T\subseteq Y$ be its spanning tree.
 Let $G$ be a finite group.
-A $T$-reduced voltage assignment $\xi\colon D\to G$ is a mapping satisfying the following properties: \begin{itemize} \item $\xi(x^{-1})=(\xi(x))^{-1}$, \item $\langle \xi(x),\ x\in D(Y)\rangle=G$, \item if $x\in D_T$, then $\xi(x)=1$. \end{itemize} The derived graph $X=Y^\xi=(\tilde D,\tilde\sim,\tilde\lambda)$ is defined by setting $\tilde D=G\times D$, $(g,x)\tilde\sim (h,y)$ if and only if $x\sim y$ and $g=h$, $\tilde\lambda(g,x)=(g\xi(x),\lambda(x))$.
+A \emph{$T$-reduced voltage assignment} $\xi\colon D\to G$ is a mapping satisfying the following properties: \begin{itemize} \item $\xi(x^{-1})=(\xi(x))^{-1}$, \item $\langle \xi(x),\ x\in D(Y)\rangle=G$, \item if $x\in D_T$, then $\xi(x)=1$. \end{itemize} The derived graph $X=Y^\xi=(\tilde D,\tilde\sim,\tilde\lambda)$ is defined by setting $\tilde D=G\times D$, $(g,x)\tilde\sim (h,y)$ if and only if $x\sim y$ and $g=h$, $\tilde\lambda(g,x)=(g\xi(x),\lambda(x))$.

 The following statement well-known, for graphs without semiedges \cite[Section~2.1]{gross2001}, is proved in \cite[Section 6]{MNS2000}.

 \begin{theorem} Let $X$, $Y$ be connected graphs, $T\subseteq Y$ be a spanning tree, and $\xi\colon D(Y)\to G$ be a $T$-reduced voltage assignment.
 Then the projection $\psi\colon(g,x)\mapsto x$ is a regular covering $Y^\xi\to Y$ with the group of covering transformation isomorphic to $G$.